 Example of op: operations on lists

-We want to write a function that takes a stream as input and produces a stream as output where the elements of the output stream are squares of the elements of the input stream.
-We first write (document and test) a function takes a list as input and produces a list as output where the elements of the output list are squares of the elements of the input list.
+We want to write a function that takes a stream as input and produces a stream as output.
+The elements of the output stream are squares of the elements of the input stream.
+First, we write (document and test) a function that takes a list as input and produces a list as output.
 Then, we use the function on lists to create a function on streams.

-Function f has a single list as its input and returns a list containing the squares of the elements of the input list.
+Function square_elems has a single list as its input and returns a list containing the squares of the elements of the input list.

-def f(x_list):
+def square_elems(x_list):

 return [w*w for w in x_list]

 Then, assigning values to variables: